 In addition to our on-premise penetration testing services, URM also delivers cloud penetration testing covering all types of deployments including:

-- Various cloud platforms such as Amazon Web Services (AWS), Microsoft Azure, Google Cloud Platform (GCP)
+- AWS penetration testing along with other Cloud platforms such as Microsoft Azure, Google Cloud Platform (GCP)

 - Cloud deployment models such as individually managed virtual machines (e.g., AWS EC2), automated deployments and configuration (e.g., puppet, chef or terraform), cloud services (e.g., Azure App Service, AWS Lambda) or container solutions (Kubernetes and Docker).